-Old Chester Court House, Chester PA
+Old Chester Court House, Chester, Pennsylvania

 History of Delaware County Chapter DAR

 On October 19, 1894, just three years and eight days after the formation of the National Society, Delaware County Chapter was organized by Mrs. James Watts Mercur of Wallingford.
 Ms. Mercur who felt there was a need for a chapter in the county, called a number of ladies together.
 Some of these ladies had already been admitted to membership in Philadelphia and nearby chapters.
 They decided to ask for a charter which was issued dated October 22, 1894, making the chapter number 15 in the state of Pennsylvania and number 97 in the nation.

 The group met at the home of Mrs. Mercur.
 The first officers were: regent, Mrs. Mercur; secretary, Mrs. Price Wetherill Janeway; treasurer, Miss Eliza S. Leiper (Mrs. Thomas Kane); registrar, Mrs. Louis K. Lodge.
 These officers, along with three other members, constituted the “Committee of Safety” which transacted the business of the chapter.
 A first and second regent, chaplain, corresponding secretary, and historian were later added to the list of officers.
 Others in the group were: Miss Natalie Remy Stacey, Miss Helene Denis, Miss Ellen Lott Denis, Miss Mary Lewis (Mrs. Charles S. Jack), Mrs. Charles Wilson (Mrs. Percy Wilcox), Mrs. George Lewis, Mrs. W. H. H. Robinson (Mrs. Herman Hilprecht).
 These women were the charter members of the chapter.

 The membership continued to grow.
 Bylaws were adopted.
 Meetings were held twice a month, then every other month October through July at the home of Mrs. Mercur.